cockroachdb/docs/src/current/v23.2/work-with-virtual-clusters.md

 ## Upgrade a cluster

-When cluster virtualization is enabled to upgrade to a new major version, you must:
+To upgrade to a new major version when cluster virtualization is enabled , you must:

 1. Replace the binary on each node and restart the node.
 1. [Finalize]({% link {{ page.version.version }}/upgrade-cockroach-version.md %}#step-6-finish-the-upgrade) the upgrade on the system virtual cluster to upgrade it, or roll back the upgrade if you decide not to finalize it.
 Until it is finalized, the cluster still operates in compatibility with the previous major version, and virtual clusters cannot be upgraded.